titusvi/titusvi/README.md

 Welcome to my GitHub profile! 🌟

+I love creating.
+I'm a painter and problem solver at heart, so I sometimes use coding as my canvas.

 I'm currently developing a local community app [Lokomu](https://github.com/lokomu), with React Native and FastAPI.

 I'm also developing projects for [Aither](https://github.com/Aither-NO) and [Stiftelsen Acrius](https://github.com/StiftelsenAcrius).